-More House is a forward-looking, innovative, and highly creative community rooted in the traditions, values, and high standards of an exceptional girls' day school.
-Our Catholic ethos and high academic standards make More House a compelling school at which to continue your post-16 studies, which is why such a large proportion of our Year 11s choose to stay with us.
+More House is a forward-looking, innovative, and creative community rooted in the traditions, values, and high standards of a Catholic girls' day school.
+Our inclusive ethos and high academic standards make More House a compelling school at which to continue your post-16 studies, which is why such a large proportion of our Year 11s choose to stay with us.

-We offer a bespoke programme of academic and vocational study, with a combination of A Levels, the Extended Project Qualification (EPQ), Life Skills Programme and Super Curriculum available to every student.
-We know each one of our students extremely well - meaning that it is no surprise that 95% of last year's Upper VI leavers went off to their first choice destinations.
-We work with our knowledge and understanding of each pupil to steer and guide them towards personal excellence in everything that they do.
+We offer a bespoke programme of academic and vocational study, with a combination of A Levels, the Extended Project Qualification (EPQ), Creative Leadership Ethical Enterprise Programme (CLEEP), Careers Education and Super Curriculum available to every student.
+We know each one of our pupils extremely well - which means we offer individualised and informed advice when it comes to looking forward to next steps beyond school.

 Our Sixth Form pupils are leaders and we actively facilitate opportunities for them to teach others, as well as shaping the present and future of the school.
-We continue to expect the highest standards in all areas of school life and insist that girls adhere to our core values in working together to achieve their very best.

 We are confident that our personal Sixth Form offers students an outstanding environment in which to achieve their potential as they make this next step towards being the leaders of tomorrow.